mhogomchungu/media-downloader/README.md

 #### Flatpak

 Media Downloader is on [flathub](https://flathub.org/apps/io.github.mhogomchungu.media-downloader) for those who prefer to use flatpaks.

+### AppImage

+Users of AppImages can get an AppImage package of Media Downloader from [here](https://github.com/pkgforge-dev/Media-Downloader-AppImage/releases).

 #### Aur package for Arch Linux
 Arch Linux users can build the project from source using [this](https://aur.archlinux.org/packages/media-downloader) aur package.